Mastercard/oauth1-signer-python/README.md

 ```

 ### Creating the OAuth Authorization Header <a name="creating-the-oauth-authorization-header"></a>
-The method that does all the heavy lifting is `OAuth().get_authorization_header`.
+The method that does all the heavy lifting is `OAuth.get_authorization_header`.
 You can call into it directly and as long as you provide the correct parameters, it will return a string that you can add into your request's `Authorization` header.

 #### POST example